-how to write a good literary essay
+how to write long quotes in a research paper

 By ALICE NACHILEMBE

 Mulonga Water and Sewerage Company (MWSC) has launched its third strategic business plan focusing on customer centric.

 MWSC Managing Director Kanyembo Ndhlovu said the business plan is aimed at centering on the customer through enhanced end to end process in improving service delivery.

 Speaking during the launch yesterday at Protea in Chingola, Mr Ndhlovu said the plan will ensure that the customer is delighted, thereby maximizing shareholder value through a motivated workforce.

 He said the utility firm is now focusing on mind set for all MWSC staff to drive the company’s goal and lay a strong foundation going forward.

 Mr Ndhlovu said the business plan would fulfill the company mandate and mission of providing sustainable water and sanitation services.

 He said the re-organization of the company is unavoidable as management and staff has to embrace change.